 Yet, again, these can be nothing but just my points of view, which are still relative and not absolute (meaning they don’t necessarily work for everyone).

 – Websites.
 Although today we have hundreds of great paid resources, there’s still a huge amount of freely accessible material, which is the focus of this list.

 – Blogs.
 Blogs are in my opinion a public newsletter.
 The difference is that instead of sharing content privately with subscribers, the author publishes it on the web, free for everyone to access.

 – YouTube Channels.
 We all love to learn by watching, and listening.
 That’s because it works, and also because sometimes in our busy days it’s the only way to squeeze in a few minutes of drumming education.

 – Forums.
 Forums are an incredible source of knowledge, in which is pretty common to discover pearls of wisdom shared by true masters on all topics related to drumming.

 – Transcriptions.
 It’s amazing how many expert drummers spend hundreds of hours of work to transcribe the craziest stuff and then publish everything free of charge.
 That shows how unique the drumming community is.

 – Drumless Tracks.
 What a great way to practice and increase our musicianship.
-There are many free channels with tracks that you can download and use to record yourself and hear how well you play a certain genre, mood, or cover.
+There are many free channels with tracks that you can download and use to record yourself and hear how well you play a certain genre, song, mood, or cover.